lupyuen/lupyuen.github.io/src/app.md

 1. Append the Initial RAM Disk to the __NuttX Kernel Image__

-    So the U-Boot Bootloader will load (one-shot into RAM) the NuttX Kernel + Initial RAM Disk.
+    U-Boot Bootloader will load (one-shot into RAM) the NuttX Kernel + Initial RAM Disk.

     And we reuse the existing __U-Boot Config__ on the microSD Card: [__extlinux/extlinux.conf__](https://github.com/openbouffalo/buildroot_bouffalo/blob/main/board/pine64/ox64/rootfs-overlay/boot/extlinux/extlinux.conf)